 Grampians Walkway is the most popular track on Grampians.
-Beginning at the end of Collingwood St on the edge of central Nelson, the walkway follows the ridge directly to the TV repeater station at the summit.
-It is great as a return trip and it can also be combined with one or more other Grampians tracks to create a longer loop.
+Beginning at the uphill end of Collingwood St on the edge of central Nelson, the walkway climbs the ridge to the TV repeater station at the summit (390 m).
+It is great as a return trip and it can also be combined with other Grampians tracks to create a longer circuit.
 The walkway involves a reasonable amount of climbing, though spectacular views of the central city and Tasman Bay are on offer.

 |Start Elevation: 55 m||Max Elevation: 390 m|

 |Dog Access: Dogs are permitted but must be on leash||Links to: All other Grampians tracks|

 |Length: 4.8 km return to summit; 5.5 km return to summit via Kānuka Track on return leg|

 |Physical Difficulty: Moderate|

 |Start Elevation: 55 m|